Even some of the most popular and commonly prescribed drugs can lead to prescription drug addiction.

 A psychiatrist can assess and recommend a personalised holistic treatment plan.
 Part of the assessment will cover physical health, mental health and social functioning to explore how these can cause or perpetuate addiction.

-Take a look at Dr Edwin Ugoh’s profile to discover how his recovery-focused and collaborative approach can help you.
+Don't hesitate to reach out to Dr Edwin Ugoh via his Top Doctors profile today to discover how his recovery-focused and collaborative approach can help you.